Economy of North Korea: Size of the North Korean economy

 Estimating gross national product in North Korea is a difficult task because of a lack of economic data and the problem of choosing an appropriate rate of exchange for the North Korean won, the nonconvertible North Korean currency.
 The South Korean government's estimate placed North Korea's GNP in 1991 at US$22.9 billion, or US$1,038 per capita.
 In contrast, South Korea posted US$237.9 billion of GNP and a per capita income of US$5,569 in 1991.
 North Korea's GNP in 1991 showed a 5.2% decline from 1989, and preliminary indications were that the decline would continue.
 South Korea's GNP, by contrast, expanded by 9.3% and 8.4%, respectively, in 1990 and 1991.

 It is estimated that North Korea's GNP nearly halved between 1990 and 1999.
 North Korean annual budget reports suggest state income roughly tripled between 2000 and 2014.
 By about 2010, external trade had returned to 1990 levels.

 The South Korea-based Bank of Korea estimated that over 2000 to 2013 average growth was 1.4% per year.
-It estimated that the real GDP of North Korea in 2015 was 30,805 billion South Korean won.
 It has published the following estimates of North Korea's GDP growth:

 This analysis converts production volume estimates into South Korean prices, so is subject to price changes over time of South Korean goods.
 According to analyst Andrei Lankov, writing in 2017, a significant number of observers believe that the Bank of Korea is too conservative and the real growth rate is 3–4%.
 North Korea reported that the government budget has been increasing at between 5% and 10% annually from 2007 to 2015.
 Reported planned capital expenditure, mainly on roads and public buildings, increased by 4.3% in 2014, 8.7% in 2015 to 13.7% in 2016.
-According to a North Korea economist, the growth rate was 3.7% in 2017, lifting GDP to $29.6 billion in 2018.
+According to a North Korean economist, the growth rate was 3.7% in 2017, lifting GDP to $29.6 billion in 2018.
 The Australian government estimated 1.3% growth in 2017, while the South Korean government estimated −3.5%.

 In 2018, North Korea's government budget revenue plan overfulfilled 1.4%, an increase of 4.6% over 2017 year.

 History

 Colonial period and post Second World War

+Japan colonized Korea, officially annexing it on 22 August 1910 as the Province of Choson.
+Japan encouraged an inflow of Japanese capital to Korea's less developed economy.
+A large majority of major firms in Korea became Japanese owned and operated as a result, with key positions reserved for Japanese.
+Koreans were permitted to work in menial roles under harsh labor conditions.
+Most of Korea's coal, iron, and crop production was shipped to Japan.

 Beginning in the mid-1920s, the Japanese colonial administration in Korea concentrated its industrial-development efforts in the comparatively under-populated and resource-rich northern portion of the country, resulting in a considerable movement of people northward from the agrarian southern provinces of the Korean Peninsula.